Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Ahrefs

-- Basic monitoring of featured snippets and People Also Ask
+- Does a solid job tracking old-school featured snippets and People Also Ask boxes.

 Semrush